fpant1/AgrivoltaicsDP5Model/README.md

 </div>

-*Figure: MATLAB recreation of the agrivoltaic modules in rows.
+*Figure: MATLAB visualisation of the agrivoltaic modules in rows for analysis.

 ---